 “My old drummer dealt to all the neighborhood kids.
 Sometimes I made deliveries at school.”

-He flicked his Bic.
-We started laughing again.
+He flicks his Bic.
+We start laughing again.

 “Wanna learn to surf for real?”